Mukesh221/Movie-App/Project/ReadME.md.txt

 1. After moving into the data folder, Please load the data.json file by command "json-server data.json"
-2. Please use live-server command to run the appliaction.
+2. Please use live-server command to run the application.
 3. Please hover over poster or title of movie to see the more details of the movie.
 4. Some posters are not loaded from the url.
 Please ignore them.
 5. Click on add to favourite button to add.